-Over 11,000 patients are currently registered and these are cared for by nine partners, six nurses and three health care assistants.
+Over 11,000 patients are currently registered and these are cared for by nine partners, six nurses and two health care assistants.

 We are an accredited training practice and provide experience in general practice for fully qualified doctors before they become independent GPs themselves.

 From time to time we also have medical and nursing students with us.
 We hope you’ll feel able to help us teach them about general practice but of course we’ll understand if you would rather not.